cloudymax/kubevirt-community-stack/README.md

 <details>
   <summary>Cloud-Init</summary>
   <br>
-  The Cloud-init helm chart allows the user to define the specification of a linux-based vm's operating system as code.
+  The <a href="https://github.com/cloudymax/kubevirt-community-stack/tree/main/charts/cloud-init">Cloud-init helm chart</a> allows the user to define the specification of a linux-based vm's operating system as code.
 In addition to basec cloud-init functions, his chart provides some extra functionality via an initjob that makes cloud-init more GitOps friendly.
 <br><br>
 Additional Features: